ahmed-ateya1/StackOverFlow-clone/README.md

 5. **Vote on answers** by clicking the upvote or downvote buttons.
 6. **Edit or delete** your own questions and answers by using the provided icons.

-### Folder Structure

-- **Controllers**: Contains all the controllers that handle HTTP requests.
-- **Models**: Contains the domain models and DTOs.
-- **Views**: Contains the Razor views used to render HTML pages.
-- **Services**: Contains the business logic and service classes.
-- **Data**: Contains the database context and migrations.

 ### Contributing

 Contributions are welcome!
 Please fork the repository and use a feature branch.
 Pull requests should include tests and follow the coding standards used in this project.

 ### Contact

-If you have any questions or feedback, feel free to contact the project maintainer at your. ahmed.ateya12348@gmail.con
+If you have any questions or feedback, feel free to contact the project maintainer at your.email@example.com.

+---

+Make sure to update the image path (`path/to/your/image.png`) with the correct path to the image file in your repository.